gvwilson/thirdbit/src/fiction/iffy/index.md

 "When you say word came down—" she started, then stopped.

-"I'm sorry,
+"sorry,
-but it's not my place t' say."
+but I can't say."
 Edson swallowed the last of his samosa and wiped his hands on the cardboard box.
-"We should get goin'."
+"We should get goin'.
+You can stay up front from here—if I keep th' windows dark it oughta be safe enough."

-The road rose more steeply as they got further from the ocean.
+The highway rose more steeply as they got further from the ocean.
 Each time they crested a ridge, the next one was higher.
-The dark mass of the Vinson Massif lay against the horizon behind them, reminding Iffy of the ship that had run itself aground to make a breakwater for Halley—the one Johnson Wales had called the *Landrieu*.
+The dark mass of the Vinson Massif lay against the horizon behind them.
+Each time it came into sight Iffy thought of the ship that had run itself aground to make a breakwater for Halley.
-Thinking of Wales made her wonder again if Aunt Naggie was aright and if Honesty would ever be derself again.
+Thinking of Wales and the things he had said made her wonder if Aunt Naggie was aright and if Honesty would ever be derself again and what the voice in her head had meant by "binding agreement".

-She jerked upright when Edson elbowed her.
-"Cargo drone," he said,
-pointing through the glass at a streamlined black airship as it emerged from the clouds stacked like plates high above them.
-"Be a thing an' a half to see th' world from up there, wouldn't it?"

-And then he shouted and spun the steering yoke hard as the hauler that had passed them earlier charged out of its hiding spot behind a boulder by the side of the highway and crunched into hoverjeep's skirt.

-For a heart-stopping moment Iffy thought they would flip over, but instead they just spun around.
-"Look out!"
-Iffy yelled.
-One, two, three—the smaller haulers that had been following the big one roared up out of a roadside gulley ahead of them, spraying gravel with their tires.

-"Hang on!"
-Edson ordered,
-gunning the engine.

-The lead hauler swerved.
-Iffy yelped as Edson spun the steering yoke again.
-*Bang!*
-The hoverjeep knocked one of the smaller haulers flying.

-And then something punched *though* the third one, scattering scraps of white-hot metal in all directions and leaving a bright streak of after-image on Iffy's eyes.
-Two more streaks
-and the ambush was over as quickly as it had started.

-"What th' hell?"
-"Was that you?"
-Iffy and Edson said on top of each other.

-"Me?"
-Iffy protested incredulously.
-"I didn' do this!"

-"That was an affin' railgun!"
-Edson shouted.
-He pointed at the cargo drone banking overhead.
-"That thing's got a *railgun*!"

-Iffy's mouth worked.
-"I dunno anythin' about it!
-I swear!"

-The hoverjeep's radio crackled.
-"Precious cargo intact interrogative?"
-A shiver ran up Iffy's spine.
-The voice sounded exactly like the singer they had been listening.

-"Preciouse cargo intact interrogate respond imperative," the voice said, its inhuman phrasing making its sultry tone far more frightening than the harsh buzzing of a villainous bot in a sim.

-Edson swallowed hard.
-"We're aright.
-Who th' hell are you?"

-"Confirm cargo Kwan comma Ang du-du-du-duplicate undamanged."

-Iffy and Edson stared at each other.
-"Undamaged," Edson said curtly.
-"Are you in the airship?
-*Are* you the airship?"

-Feedback whined through the radio for a moment, or maybe it was the voice speaking too quickly for anything merely human to comprehend.
+As if that was a cue,
+a thought appeared in her head.
+*«hostile entities
-"Additional hostile entities minus twenty-two degrees your location distance one hundred fifteen kilometers velocity fifty-one point three meters per second estimate arrival thirty-seven minutes.
+distance one hundred thirteen kilometers velocity fifty-one meters per second estimate arrival thirty-seven minutes»*
-Imperative confirm immediate departure confirm alternative route."

-"Confirmed,"
-Edson said after a moment's hesitation.
-"And thank you."
+"We got trouble," she said,
+twisting in her seat.
+"Half an hour out."

+Edson didn't question her.
-He closed his eyes and bowed his head.
+Instead, he closed his eyes and bowed his head.
 It took Iffy a moment to realize he was praying.

-She craned her neck.
+"Aright,"
+he said a moment later.
+"There's a box under your seat—see what we got that'll fit you.
+I gotta close up the back."

-The airship was moving away,
+The box was just that,
-back on its course toward Rothera or Patagonia or somewhere further whose name she would never know.

-"I really din't have anythin' t' do with that,"
-Iffy said quietly when he finished.

-"Well it wasn't done for me,"
-Edson said shortly.
-He was afraid,
-Iffy realized,
-but that didn't make it better.
+a waxed cardboard box that might once have held vegetables or packs of tofu jerky but which was now home to a mix of puff jackets in zippered bags, a stained pair of snow pants, winterized boots in three different sizes, gloves, mittens, a snorkel—she studied that for a moment—and goggles with three different polarization settings.

+By the time Edson climbed back into the cab she was bundled up and overheating.
+"Lemme know if you hear anythin'," he said shortly, putting the truck in gear.

-They drove on,
+They drove on without music,
 faster than before.
-Iffy watched the time the voice had given them tick away on the dashboard.
+Iffy watched the time the voice had given them tick away on the watch sewn into the cuff of her jacket.
 With sixteen minutes remaining
 Edson slowed and turned onto something too faint to be called a track.
-Iffy put one hand on the roof of the cab to brace herself as the hoverjeep bounced over sharp-edged rocks the size of her head.
+Iffy put one hand on the roof of the cab to brace herself as the truck bounced over sharp-edged rocks the size of her head.

-Nine minutes.
+Nine minutes remaining.
-The hoverjeep dipped nose-down into a narrow gulley.
+The truck dipped nose-down into a narrow gulley.
 The stream at the bottom had once flowed beneath the ice.
 Now it wound its way between clumps of tweaked Arctic willow spaced too evenly apart to be natural.